Founded in 1935, Woking Swimming Club is the home of competitive swimming for Woking and the surrounding areas.

 In 2009 we purchased a new Electronic Timing System and very successfully hosted our inaugural open meet in May 2010.
 This event has continued to run annually ever since and in December 2015 we introduced a winter meet, the December Dasher.

-From 2010 – 2017, Vince Ayling, as head coach, together with his experienced coaching team developed the club and over the seven years sas some outstanding results and a transformation to the successful club we see today.
+From 2010 – 2017, Vince Ayling, as head coach, together with his experienced coaching team developed the club over the seven years with some outstanding results and transformation into the successful club seen today.

 With the hard work and commitment from coaches and swimmers alike, the results have been evident at club level through to Surreys, to Regionals and Nationals.
 The number of swimmers to have represented the club at such levels has continued to grow over the last six years as these figures show:

 Along with County, Regional, Zonal and National qualifiers, the club is also proud to add Olympic Tri-athlete and Paralympic Olympic and World Champions to its successes, European Junior Medalist, World Junior Finalist, Junior GB record holder and Junior GB Podium Potential Swimmwr and multiple representation for England at the Schools Games